arei/npmbox/README.md

 6).
 But I wanted it to work the old way with one .npmbox file per package.

 Sorry.
 The multiple packages per single file change is a big deal.
-It lets you create a single .npmbox with multiple packages but without redundent libraries being include multiple times.
+It lets you create a single .npmbox with multiple packages but without redundant libraries being include multiple times.
 So nice.
 Multiple packages in a single .npmbox file also lets you unbox a single .npmbox file and get multiple installs.